pmean/build-website/text/08/RandomEffects-08.md

 a non-normally distributed variable is uniformly zero?

 Now I realize that people smarter than me have criticized the random effects meta-analysis.
-That\'s worth remembering and I would not blithely recommend this approach to a client without considerable discussion of the controversies.
+That's worth remembering and I would not blithely recommend this approach to a client without considerable discussion of the controversies.
 But I would still argue that the random effects meta-analysis is the more intuitive approach, even though at